IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 First: Set Up Accounts and Access Credentials
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+**Note:** As of version 5.14, if Dataverse is running in an EC2 instance it will prefer RBAC for S3, even if administrators configure Dataverse with programmatic access keys.
+This is preferential from a security perspective as there are no keys to rotate or have stolen.
+If you intend to assign a role to your EC2 instance, you will still need the ``~/.aws/config`` file to specify the region but you need not generate credentials.
+For more information please see https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2.html

 The Dataverse Software and the AWS SDK make use of the "AWS credentials profile file" and "AWS config profile file" located in
 ``~/.aws/`` where ``~`` is the home directory of the user you run Payara as.
 This file can be generated via either of two methods described below: